Dernière mise à jour le 11 décembre 2021 par Sasko Manev

-You can see more about it on their pricing page.
+You can see more about it on their page des prix.

 WooCommerce (like WordPress) is free to use.
 This sounds great, and it is a bonus, but there are costs involved in setting up a store.
 You’ll have to include the costs of a domain, any plugins you want to try, and possibly a paid Storefront theme.

 But the base cost of WooCommerce is free, which is great.
 You can find out more on their website.

 Let’s take a look at the best and worst parts of each platform.